Nikola Jokic jokingly tosses basketball to Suns owner Ishbia

 Things weren’t so congenial between the two 48 hours earlier when Jokic tried to snatch the ball from the new Suns owner who was sitting courtside after a Suns player knocked it out of bounds and fell into the seats.

 Ishbia wouldn’t let go, preventing Jokic from quickly handing it to an official for a 5-on-4 break.
-Jokic took exception and elbowed Ishbia, drawing a techinical foul.
+Jokic took exception and elbowed Ishbia, drawing a technical foul.

 The tussle overshadowed the game and set social media ablaze, with some calling Ishbia a flopper who should have been punished like any other fan for disrupting the flow of the game and others suggesting Jokic deserved a suspension for elbowing a spectator.